JacobIkke/TinyPower/README.md

 # TinyPower dev board

-Welcome to the Github page of TinyPower dev board.
+Welcome to the Github page of the TinyPower dev board.
 This page is dedicated to the development board designed for tinyAVR micro-controllers.
-TinyPower is an minimalistic development board with micro USB power connector, decoupling capcitors,  voltage regulator and V-USB circuit for software USB.
-The PCB with all pins of Attiny1604 broken out, include the USB pins.
-You will find in the repo some resources for tinyAVR, and I will provide information about the TinyPower board itself, including its (relative) impressive feature set and specifications.
+TinyPower is an minimalistic development board with micro USB power connector, voltage regulator, decoupling capcitors, and V-USB circuit for software USB.
+The PCB has all pins of Attiny1604 broken out, include the USB pins.
+You will find in this repo some resources for TinyPower board, and I will provide information about the TinyPower board itself, including its (relative) impressive feature set and specifications.

 ![pcb_front_back](https://i.postimg.cc/XYgpMDkg/full-populated-v1b-small.jpg)